-While there is no minimum, successful applicants generally have earned at least a 3.0 undergraduate GPA, a minimum GRE scores of 153 in the verbal section and 144 in the quantitative section.
+While there is no minimum, successful applicants generally have earned at least a 3.0 undergraduate GPA.

 Please visit USC Price Student Facts to learn more about our student population.

 USC’s tuition is based on a per unit rate of $2,035 for the 2021-22 school year.The MHA is a 48 unit program.
 The cost of attendance varies by semester and depends upon the number of units taken and number of semesters enrolled.
 Detailed information concerning tuition and fees can be found in the USC Schedule of Classes.

 The MHA is offered at our University Park campus and has course sequencing that many students find compatible with working full-time while attending USC part-time.
 Courses are primarily offered in the evening or in the intensive format.

 The entire program is completed at the University of Southern California University Park campus adjacent to downtown Los Angeles.

 The maximum number of transfer credits that may be applied toward a master’s degree, subject to departmental approval is: